baurine/checkstyle-sample/note/checkstyle-sample-note.md

     FAILURE: Build failed with an exception.

-### Step 5 - Check before Launch
+### Step 5 - Check before launch

-We set do the code style check before launch the app, open setting from 'Build -> Edit Configurations...', in the below of page, 'Before Launch' option, click the plus icon, select 'Gradle-aware Make' type, in the popup dialog, input ':app:checkstyle' task.
+Set the code style check to run before launching the app:

+Open settings from 'Build -> Edit Configurations...' (see below) 'Before Launch' option, click the plus icon, select 'Gradle-aware Make' type in the popup dialog and input ':app:checkstyle' task.

 ![](./art/3_config_check_before_launch.png)

-After that, when you click 'Run' button, it will failed if code style check failed:
+After that, when you click 'Run' button, it will fail if the code style check fails:

 ![](./art/4_check_before_launch.png)

 ### Step 6 - Check before Commit

-We force that it must pass the code style check before commit the code to git repo.
-We use the git 'pre-commit' hook.
-Git will run 'pre-commit' hook if it exists before really commit the code, so we can run the `./gradlew checkstyle` in the 'pre-commit' hook.

-The git has already prepared a 'pre-commit' script sample for us in '.git/hooks/pre-commit.sample', we just need to rename it to 'pre-commit', and insert our code to it, after its first paragraph code except comment:
+In order to prevent poorly styled code from going into Git you can use a 'pre-commit' hook.

+Here is a sample 'pre-commit' hook that will check the style before code goes into git:

     # origin code
     if git rev-parse --verify HEAD >/dev/null 2>&1